puddletag/puddletag/README.rst

 What it is
 =========
-puddletag is a audio tag editor for GNU/Linux similar to Windows program Mp3tag (http://www.mp3tag.de).
+puddletag is an audio tag editor (primarily created) for GNU/Linux similar to the Windows program, Mp3tag.
 Unlike most taggers for GNU/Linux, it uses a spreadsheet-like layout so that all the tags you want to edit by hand are visible and easily editable.

-The usual tag editor features are supported like extracting tag information from filenames, renaming files based on their tags by using patterns (that you define, not crappy, uneditable ones).
+The usual tag editor features are supported like extracting tag information from filenames, renaming files based on their tags by using patterns and basic tag editing.

-Then there're Functions, which can do things like replace text, trim, change the case of tags, etc. Actions can automate repetitive tasks.
-You can import your QuodLibet library, lookup tags using MusicBrainz, FreeDB or Amazon (though it's only good for cover art) and more, but I've reached my comma quota.
+Then there’re Functions, which can do things like replace text, trim it, do case conversions, etc. Actions can automate repetitive tasks.
+Doing web lookups using Amazon (including cover art), Discogs (does cover art too!), FreeDB and MusicBrainz is also supported.
+There’s quite a bit more, but I’ve reached my comma quota.

-Supported formats: ID3v1, ID3v2 (mp3), MP4 (mp4, m4a, etc.), VorbisComments (ogg, flac), Musepack (mpc), Monkey's Audio (.ape) and WavPack (wv).
+Supported formats: ID3v1, ID3v2 (mp3), MP4 (mp4, m4a, etc.), VorbisComments (ogg, flac), Musepack (mpc), Monkey’s Audio (.ape) and WavPack (wv).

 Why it is
 =========